 2) Central Park Reservoir Entrance

-South Gate House – at the southeast part of the Reservoir you will find one of the original water distribution systems, the South Gate House.
-As you are heading along the main East Drive within Central Park, you will see a staircase on your left hand side around 86 Street, which will bring you right up to the Gate House and onto the loop track.
+South Gate House: at the southeast part of the Reservoir you will find one of the original water distribution systems, the South Gate House.
+As you are heading along the main East Drive within Central Park, you will see a staircase on your left hand side around 86 Street.
+This will bring you right up to the Gate House and onto the loop track.